How to Pack 101

 Packing your home is one of the many services that 2Brothers offers.
 This can get quite expensive so many people choose to do their own packing.
 Packing must be done correctly because a perfectly packed truck cannot make up for a poorly packed box as far as potential damage is concerned.
 The purpose of these articles is to provide people with free professional advice about the best strategies to use when packing each room of your house.
-We also have valuable articles dedicated specifically to kitchen packing, bathroom packing and home office packing.
+We also have valuable articles dedicated specifically to kitchen packing, bathroom packing, home office packing and green moving tips.

-Items needed for every room are as follows:
+Items needed to pack every room are as follows:

 • Boxes– they come in many sizes and each size has a separate purpose